pinkmatter/farearth-docs/Level 1/Format books/Level 1C/Version 1.3/README.md

 Isolated islands of tiepoints that are different from their surroundings can indicate an inaccurate DEM or inaccurate modelling of the radiometric properties of the sensor.

 ## Product *Quality Reports*
-A Level 1C product has one *Quality Report* per band listed in the *metadata* file.
+A Level 1C product has one *Quality Report* per group listed in the *metadata* file.

- A *Quality Report* is an image file containing the quality assessment mask for the band.
+A *quality assessment* file is an image file containing the quality assessment mask for the group.
 Each pixel in the mask indicates the quality of the corresponding pixel in the band data.
 The mask is therefore in the same map projection as the band data.
+The possible pixel values of the mask are listed in the table below.

 | Value | Description |
 | ----- | ------- |